 2. D Major Scale Second Position

-The notes in the second position of the D major scale start on the 2nd fret.
+The notes in this D major scale position on guitar starts on the 2nd fret.
 So, move your fretting hand up by a fret in such a way that the pointer, middle, ring and little fingers can press down the 2nd, 3rd, 4th and 5th frets respectively.
-All four fingers of the fretting hand are used to play the notes in the second position of the D major scale.
-It cam be quite tricky at first.
+All four fingers of the fretting hand are used to play the notes in the second position of the major scale D. It cam be quite tricky at first.
 But it gets easier once you get used to it.
 Follow the tablatures below.

 3. D Major Scale Third Position

-In this position, we will be playing the notes of the D major scale across five frets.
+In this D major scale guitar position, we will be playing the notes across five frets.
 Just for the notes on the 6th and 1st strings, the pointer, middle and little fingers are needed to hold down the 3rd, 5th, and 7th frets.
 This may involve a lot of stretching by the fretting hand.
 So, try not to strain the hand too much.
-Alternatively, try to pivot the thumb behind the 5th fret on the neck and rock the fretting the hand to and fro to access the 3rd and 7th frets, which are the farthest from each other.
+Alternatively, try to pivot the thumb behind the 5th fret on the neck and rock the fretting the hand to and fret to access the 3rd and 7th frets, which are the farthest from each other.
 Tablatures for this position with finger numbers are provided below.

 4. D Major Scale Seventh Position